 - Will this all be built at the same time?

 The primary objective is to provide the new Sports Centre.
-Clearance of the proposed site will also require the creation of new support facilities at the same time, to replace those lost in the process.
-The redevelopment of the Sanatorium and Design & Technology building will follow on sometime later.
+Clearance of the site will also require the creation of the new Support Services Building to replace buildings lost in the process.
+The redevelopment of the Sanatorium and Design & Technology building will follow on thereafter.

 - When do you hope to start building?